-Visitors' Gallery
+Visitors Gallery

 Rule 12.
-Portions of both galleries may be reserved for the use of the ladies and families of the governor, lieutenant governor, state officials and members of the legislature.
+Portions of both galleries may be reserved for the use of the spouse and families of the governor, lieutenant governor, state officials and members of the legislature.
 The balance of both galleries shall be used by visitors for the orderly observation of the proceedings of the house.
-No member of the house, except the speaker, may introduce visitors in the gallery.
 The speaker may order the gallery closed when applause or other disorderly conduct occurs in the gallery.